9 budget friendly ways to feel like a millionaire on the Mornington Peninsula

 A picturesque coastal hike to Bushrangers Bay is free and these rockpools give you a million dollar view without any hit to your bank balance.

 Warning: rock pools can be extremely dangerous even at low tide, we recommend you only visit with an experienced guide who can show you the safest way to experience these magnificent waters.
-Join the WAM! to be shown the best of them.
+Join the WAM to be shown the best of them without the crowds.

 When approaching , you may not feel like a millionaire with its retro 80’s vibe, but that’s what makes this venue so brilliant.
 With multiple screens, and the fact you don’t even need to get out your car means, you can park up, tune your radio in, sit back relax and feel like you are in your own private open air cinema.